Dilemmas

 Each player scores 0,1 or 2 points according to the number of likes they gave.

-The GM may choose to reveal the originators of the answers at this point, or keep the players guessing (the scoreboard will give clues).
+3.3.2 If the originators of the answers were not previously reveleasd, the GM may choose to reveal this now, or keep the players guessing (the scoreboard will give clues).

 https://variablepig.org